Disclosure: We may earn a commission from links on this page. Learn more.

 Q: Is Proton Meet secure?

 A: Proton Meet is designed for privacy-first video conferencing.
-Proton says it protects audio and video with end-to-end encryption and uses Messaging Layer Security for stronger call protection.
+Proton says it protects calls with end-to-end encryption and uses modern security technology for private meetings.

 Q: Can Proton Meet replace Google Meet or Microsoft Teams?